Christine Amor: Career

 Amor was born in Brisbane, Queensland.
 She graduated from the National Institute of Dramatic Art (NIDA).
-She has acted extensively in television guest roles and in Australian film starting in 1973.
+She has acted extensively in television guest roles and in Australian film starting in 1967.
 Her film roles include Alvin Purple (1973), Petersen (1974), Snapshot (1979).

-Amor's early television roles include appearances in Matlock Police, Division 4, Certain Women, Bellbird, Chopper Squad, Young Ramsay, Glenview High.
+Amor's early television roles include appearances in Belllbird, Matlock Police, Division 4, Certain Women, Young Ramsay, Chopper Squad. and Glenview High.

-She is possibly best known for her role as social worker Jean Vernon during the 1979 season of Prisoner.
+She is possibly best known for her role in cult classic TV series Prisoner during the first season in 1979, as social worker Jean Vernon.

 Amor later took a regular role in the Australian version of sitcom Are You Being Served?.
 She was the female junior in the program's second season in 1981.

 Amor was also a leading cast member of the drama series Carson's Law (1983–1984).
 She later played the role of Miss Chatham in the Australian television series H2O: Just Add Water (2006).

 Amor became a Civil Marriage Celebrant working in the state of Queensland.